 A smile that lights up the room

 Frankie G passed away shortly after his first birthday from mitochondrial disease.
-He was a happy baby always smiling.
-He enjoyed swimming lessons, dance class, baby yoga, music class and storytime.
+He was a happy baby, always smiling.
+He enjoyed swimming lessons, baby dance, music, yoga classes and storytime.
 Whoever was lucky enough to meet Frankie, always remarked about his chubby cheeks and cute smile.
-Although he lived a short life, Frankie left a lifetime of special memories and continues to inspire the Annual Frankie G Pub Night event in lower BC.Read More
+Although he lived a short life, Frankie left a lifetime of special memories and continues to inspire the Annual Frankie G Pub Night event in lower British Columbia.

 She fought like a girl